WHAT IS AN ANNULMENT?

 An annulment is a legal decree declaring a marriage void from its inception.
 It’s different from a divorce, where a valid marriage is dissolved and the status of the two parties is “divorced.”
 An annulment doesn’t just dissolve the marriage, it also makes it look like the marriage never happened in the first place, making the status of the two parties involved as “single.”
 Annulments are harder to get, however, a Nevada Annulment is easier to get than in other states.

 The concept of annulment is frequently misunderstood.
-The reason for this is because modern culture and religious institutions have presented different views of what an annulment is.
+The reason for this is because modern culture and religious institutions have presented different views of what a Nevada annulment is.
 The Las Vegas Annulment Experts focus mainly on “civil annulments,” in terms of family law, not “religious annulments,” which can only be granted by the church.
 When the question is asked, “what is an annulment?” the answers are not always the same, especially when considering different points of view from State and religious organizations.
 Let’s look at the differences.

 An annulment requires a civil court hearing.
 It is the legal voiding of a marriage where a court order is issued declaring the marriage null and void.
 The legal meaning of “void” means the marriage was determined to be illegal or invalid based on certain criteria.
 The party seeking the annulment is the “petitioner,” and the other party is the “defendant.”